PapkuWorld/PapkuWorld/README.md

 **Network Engineering**✅

 I have a long journey ahead; learning and developing my tools will take 5-10 years.
 By then, will my software become obsolete?
-I should not be built alongside as modern technology advances.
+I should not be built alongside modern technology as it advances.
-This is what I have in mind for the Software, all my software will be incorporated to work and benefit each other together.
+This is what I have in mind for the software: all my software will be incorporated to work together and benefit each other.
 I am a messy person, so this might take even longer lol.

+## My Mental Health

+Autism Level 2
+Bipolar Type 1
+Paranoid Schizophrenia
+OCD
+GAD
+Dissociative Identity Disorder

+Despite these challenges, I can function and live a productive life with my support.
+I think people with mental health and neurodivergence can see the world in ways a neurotypical person can't.

-## 🐱‍💻 Learning Progress / Rank:
+## 🐱‍💻 Learning Progress

+Education:

+(Private)
+Self Thaught
+(Private)
+(Private)
+(Private)

+Hobbies:

+Computer Science, Cybersecurity, Artificial Intelligence, Journalism, Chemistry, Military, Linguistics,

+Rank:

 <img src="https://www.hackthebox.com/badge/image/2024846" alt="HackTheBox"> <img src="https://tryhackme-badges.s3.amazonaws.com/PapkuWorld.png" alt="TryHackMe"> <a href="#">
     <img src="https://blueteamlabs.online/images/mainpic.png" alt="BlueTeamLabs" width="70" height="70">